M-kabeer-47/Jenkins_E_Commerce_App/README.md

 # E-Commerce Application

 This is a MERN stack-based e-commerce application.
-The app allows users to browse products, manage their cart, view their wishlist, and perform other e-commerce functionalities.
+The app allows users to browse products, manage their cart, view their wisshlist, and perform other e-commerce functionalities.

 ## Getting Started